 Campaign finance law prohibits the use of public resources for political campaign purposes, such as influencing the nomination or election of a candidate, or the passage or defeat of a ballot in question, "Public Resources" encompass just about anything that is paid for by taxpayers, such as vehicles, office equipment and supplies, buildings and the paid time of public employees.
-For more information or a copy of the complete policy, please contact the Human Resources Office.
+For more information or a copy of the complete policy, please contact the Office of Employee Services.